Nicolaes Witsen: Mayor and Maecenas

 In 1688, Witsen was visited and invited more than once to discuss William III's proposed crossing to England, but he had great doubts and did not know what to advise.
 William Bentinck called him the most sensitive man in the world.
 (Note: When Witsen was invited for the first time to see the prince, Witsen started to cry and fell on his knees, according to his personal archive, but could not refuse.)
 Of the other three burgomasters – Jean Appelman (a merchant trading with France), Johannes Hudde and Cornelis Geelvinck – Geelvinck openly opposed the enterprise and Appelman was not trusted by the prince and thus was not informed.
 After the crossing went ahead, Witsen went to London in the next year to find a way of meeting the costs of 7,301,322 guilders the city of Amsterdam had incurred in supporting it.
 William offered to knight him as a baronet, but the modest Witsen refused.

-Already in his youth Witsen started to collect Siberian curiosities and artworks, gathering corals, lacquer, books, paintings, weapons, porcelain, insects, seashells, stuffed animals and precious stones into his house on Herengracht on the Golden Bend.
 As mayor, he was a patron of the arts and sciences and maintained contacts with German scholars, such as Leibniz.
 He corresponded with Antonie van Leeuwenhoek, discovering tiny creatures under his microscope.
 In 1698 Willem de Vlamingh offered him two seashells from New Holland (Australia) and Witsen offered the drawings to Martin Lister.
 Witsen, who had invested in the journey, was disappointed that the men had been more interested in setting up trade than in exploring.
+Witsen tried to introduce coffee plants from Batavia via Amsterdam to countries in South America.